CodingNomads/articles/python-flask-async/2021-09-25-speed-up-api-with-asyncio.md

    sys time    5.00 millis   48.00 micros    4.96 millis
 ```

-You can see that both responses return an [HTTP 200](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes#2xx_success), and in total your endpoint took about 3.5 seconds to return.
+You can see that both responses return an <a href="https://en.wikipedia.org/wiki/List_of_HTTP_status_codes#2xx_success" target="_blank">HTTP 200</a>, and in total your endpoint took about 3.5 seconds to return.
 That makes sense: the external endpoints provided by Flash paused for one second each and the extra 1.5 seconds of other overhead can be accounted for in DNS lookups, TCP connections, slow Comcast internet, and other internet related spaghetti.

 Next, try timing the `async_get_data` endpoint: